LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

    default is the empty list.
 These flags are passed to the backend Prolog compiler built-in predicate that is responsible for compiling to disk a Prolog file.
-For Prolog compilers that don't provide separate predicates for compiling and loading a file, use instead the ``prolog_loader/1`` flag.
+For Prolog compilers that don't provide separate predicates for compiling and loading a file, use instead the :ref:`prolog_loader <flag_prolog_loader>` flag.

 .. index:: single: prolog_loader flag
 .. _flag_prolog_loader: